Haywire Custom Guitars

 Point 6: Radius The Guitar Strings

-Point 7: Adjusting The Overall Guitar String Height and The Action
+Point 7: Adjusting Overall Guitar String Height, Action, Nut And Bridge

 Point 8: Set The Guitar Intonation